particle-iot/docs/src/content/reference/cli.md

 $ particle library add internetbutton
 # add a specific version of the InternetButton library
 $ particle library add internetbutton@0.1.10
+# add the line #include "InternetButton.h" in your source code to use the library
 ```

 To upgrade to a newer version later, just do `particle library add` with the same name and the `project.properties` will be updated with the latest version of that library.